The CRESST experiment is a search for

 interaction results in a measurable temperature rise.

-The temperature sensors developed for CRESST are tungsten superconducting
+The temperature sensors developed for CRESST are superconducting

-phase transition thermometers (SPT) consisting of thin tungsten films
+phase transition thermometers - transition edge sensors (TES) - consisting of thin tungsten films

 evaporated onto a surface of the absorbers.
 The thermometers are stabilized in the